EPICS-F3RP61/epics-f3rp61/docs/Manual.md

 sequence CPU shall be consistent with Inter-CPU Shared Memory Setup in WideField3.

 #### Notes on Using Shared Device with F3RP71 (**not** F3RP61)<a name="SharedDeviceWithF3RP71"></a>

 Make sure that, when using F3RP71 (**not** F3RP61) in a multi-CPU configuration, "Non-Simultaneous" is selected for "Shared Refreshed Data" in Inter-CPU Shared Memory Setup.
 Otherwise even if F3RP71 writes anything to the shared memory, it looks like as if nothing has been modified when read from the sequence CPU.
-Refer to following manuals for the detail:
-- **IM 34M06M52-02E**, "e-RT3 CPU Module (SFRD␣2) BSP Common Function Manual", 5.2 Shared device
-- **IM 34M06Q16-02E**, "FA-M3 Programming Tool WideField3 (Offline)", D3.1.13 Inter-CPU Shared Memory Setup
+Refer to following manuals for the detail: - **IM 34M06M52-02E**, "e-RT3 CPU Module (SFRD␣2) BSP Common Function Manual", 5.2 Shared device - **IM 34M06Q16-02E**, "FA-M3 Programming Tool WideField3 (Offline)", D3.1.13 Inter-CPU Shared Memory Setup.

 #### Reading/Writing Shared Relays (1-bit variables)